MarageDev/Wave-Function-Collapse/README.md

 <h1 align="center"> Wave-Function-Collapse </h2>
 <p align="center">
-This is an attempt at creating a wave function collapse in python and pygame.
-I didn't used ressources to create it so it's not optimised or it might not reflect what a wave function collapse algorithm would do.
-It stills need some works.
+This is an attempt at creating a wave function collapse in Python and Pygame.
+I didn't use resources to create it so it's not optimized or it might not reflect what a wave function collapse algorithm would do.
+It still needs some work.
 </p>

-> I have few ideas of improvements/upgrades/fix which will be listed in Future
+> I have a few ideas for improvements/upgrades/fixes which will be listed in Future
+> I will update the readme with some schematics drawing to make it clearer
 ## Requirements
 The program requires PyGame, it can be installed like that :
 ```console